spartan-protocol/spartan-docs/docs/synths.md

 ### Why Forge a Synth?

 "But if it is just like holding the underlying asset, why bother doing it?" - Holding a Synth asset provides extra options and utility in the Spartan ecosystem.
 For instance, at the moment, when you forge a Synth, it is sent directly to the SynthVault, where it accrues compounding yield constantly.
-A major advantage here of BNBs over BNB for insstance, is that it is earning more BNBs or SPARTA every day, whereas holding BNB in your wallet does not accrue any yield.
+A major advantage here of BNBs over BNB for instance, is that it is earning more BNBs or SPARTA every day, whereas holding BNB in your wallet does not accrue any yield.

 ### What About Impermanent Loss?